 IOCL is undoubtedly the largest commercial organization of India and it is not resting on the laurels.
 It is working on acquiring a COTS Dealer Management System that will help every individual Strategic Business Unit work on a unified platform.
 According to Alok Khanna, when completed, the CRM system will be the largest dealer management system that has ever been developed in the petroleum sector.

-This will also require adoption of cloud services and implementation of emerging technologies.
+This will also require adoption of cloud hosting services and implementation of emerging technologies.
 IOCL has already hosted a large number of applications in the cloud.
 However, more and more emerging technologies including IoT, Machine Learning, and Artificial Intelligence will have to be leveraged not only for enhancing efficiency of operations but also to support a plethora of processes.

 IOCL envisages implementation of the proposed CRM system throughout the entire gamut of its Strategic Business Units.
 The Customer Management System will slowly replace number of special applications by a singular platform.
 There will be a large number of CRM functions, which will be brought under the umbrella of a unified platform.
 These functions include Sales Force Automation, Social Media Integration, Complaint Management System, Loyalty Management, and more.